akiszka/signal-bot/README.md

 This is a dockerized bot for the [Signal Messenger](https://signal.org/en/).
 It can be used to log in to Signal and send messages over the Internet.

+**WARNING: This is by no means production-ready software.
+Please note that using it carries the possibility of leaking your Signal keys.
+You should never publically expose this service.**

 # Features

 * containerized